 - Mix parsley into the softened butter (along with garlic, if you are using it), then crush the crackers in plastic a bag or food processor and mix together well with the butter.

 - Pat the cod fillets dry if necessary and arrange the fish in the baking dish by placing snugly together.
-Fold under any thin edges (this keeps fish moist)
+Fold under any thin edges (this keeps fish moist).
+Season each cod fillet with salt and black pepper if you like.

-- Scoop the topping mixture over the fish.
+- Spread the crumb mixture evenly over the fish.
 Make sure to cover the fish well.
 Gently pat to adhere the topping.

-- Bake for 15-17 minutes, until the cod is cooked through (until translucency of fish is gone) and cracker topping is nicely browned and crisp.
+- Put the cod in the oven and bake for 15-17 minutes, until the cod is cooked through (until translucency of fish is gone) and cracker topping is nicely browned and crisp.

 - Serve with fresh lemon wedges.